Exarchate of Saints Cyril and Methodius of Toronto

-The Exarchate of Saints Cyril and Methodius of Toronto (Exarchatus Sanctorum Cyrilli et Methodii Torontini ritus Byzantini, Slovak: Exarchát svätých Cyrila a Metoda byzantského obradu v Toronte) is a ecclesiastical territory or exarchate serving Slovak Greek Catholic Church of the Catholic Church in Canada.
-Its territory extends over the whole territory of Canada.
-In 2022, Pope Francis transferred the jurisdiction of the exarchate from the Slovak Greek Catholic Church to the Byzantine Catholic Metropolitan Church of Pittsburgh, a ecclesiastical province allocated to the Ruthenian Greek Catholic Church, changing the territory's status from eparchy to exarchate at the same time.
+The Exarchate of Saints Cyril and Methodius of Toronto (Exarchatus Sanctorum Cyrilli et Methodii Torontini ritus Byzantini, Slovak: Exarchát svätých Cyrila a Metoda byzantského obradu v Toronte) is a ecclesiastical territory or exarchate that serves the Slovak Greek Catholic Church — a sui juris or self governing Eastern Catholic Church.
+Its geographical remit includes the whole territory of Canada.
+In 2022, Pope Francis transferred the ecclesiastical jurisdiction of the exarchate from the Slovak Greek Catholic Church to the Ruthenian Greek Catholic Church.
+It became part of the ecclesiastical Metropolis of Pittsburgh.
+This changed the territory's status from an eparchy to an exarchate at the same time.

 History

 Since the end of the 19th century, several Eastern Catholic ethnic groups, including Slavs of the Byzantine Rite, started to arrive in Canada.
 Among them, there were Byzantine Catholics from Slovakia, who came under jurisdiction of common exarchates, and later eparchies, that were initially created for all Byzantine Catholics in Canada.
 Since those jurisdictions were subsequently redefined as "Ukrainian," other groups, including Slovak Greek Catholics, wanted to have their own episcopal ordinary.
 In 1964, Michael Rusnak was appointed as auxiliary bishop, with jurisdiction over Slovak parishes, and that solution was also welcomed by the Rusyn community in Canada.

 The eparchy was erected on 13 October 1980 by Pope John Paul II.
 Its patron saints are Saints Cyril and Methodius.
+The former cathedral church of the eparchy was Cathedral of the Transfiguration in Markham, Ontario.

 The eparch was Michael Rusnak, C.SS.R. (from 13 October 1980 to 11 November 1996).
 The eparchy was sede vacante for more than two years, because on 7 May 2016, Pope Francis transferred Eparch John Stephen Pazak, who had been in office since December 2000 as bishop (eparch) of the Eparchy of Holy Mary of Protection of Phoenix of the Ruthenians, in Phoenix, Arizona, to serve as apostolic administrator of the Eparchy of Saints Cyril and Methodius of Toronto until the appointment of a new eparch.
 On 5 July 2018, Fr.
 Marián Andrej Pacák, C.SS.R. was named the bishop of the eparchy.
 On 20 October 2020, Pope Francis accepted his resignation and named Kurt Richard Burnette as apostolic administrator.